Happy climber at Uhuru sign

 Further, while no vaccinations are required, some might still be a good idea.
 We suggest you talk to your doctor about getting the following vaccinations: Hepatitis A, Hepatitis B, typhoid, yellow fever, tetanus, polio, and MMR (measles, mumps and rubella).
 Please go to the Fit For Travel website for more up-to-date information.

-As you can see in the map below, Tanzania is in a malaria zone.
+Finally, as you can see in the map below, Tanzania is in a malaria zone.

 Map showing distribution of malaria in Africa